harishkolanu235/Devops_Tutorials/Git/tasks.md

 4. To see the difference in file content between staging area and last commit
     ~~~
+    We have to use --staged or --cached option
+    # git diff --staged HEAD <file_name>
     ~~~

 5. To see the difference in file content between staging area and specifi commit